 - Fundamentals of joining processes

 - AttendanceDetails - This subject has a 2 day on-campus attendance requirement.
-The on-campus schedule for Study Period 1 2018 is 9am Thursday 12 April 2018 to 5pm Friday 13 April 2018.
+The on-campus schedule for Study Period 1 is Tuesday 21 April - Wednesday 22 April 2020.

 - EquipmentDetails - Audio headset with microphone are required to access weekly consultation and help desk facilities.